SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 "Using the addition CREATE PRIVATE, objects can only be created by the class itself.
 CLASS singleton_class DEFINITION CREATE PRIVATE.
   PUBLIC SECTION.
-    CLASS-METHODS get_instance RETURNING VALUE(inst) TYPE REF TO singleton_class.
+    CLASS-METHODS get_instance RETURNING VALUE(ret) TYPE REF TO singleton_class.

   PRIVATE SECTION.
-    CLASS-DATA instance TYPE REF TO singleton_class.
+    CLASS-DATA inst TYPE REF TO singleton_class.
 ENDCLASS.

 CLASS singleton_class IMPLEMENTATION.
   METHOD get_instance.
-    IF instance IS NOT BOUND.
+    IF inst IS NOT BOUND.
-      instance = NEW #( ).
+      inst = NEW #( ).
     ENDIF.
-    inst = instance.
+    ret = inst.
   ENDMETHOD.
 ENDCLASS.
 ```